Robert William Wood

-Robert William Wood (March 4, 1889 – March 14, 1979) was an American landscape painter.
-He was born in England, moved to the United States and rose to prominence in the 1950s with the sales of millions of his color reproductions.
-He was active in the art colonies of San Antonio, Texas in the 1930s, Monterey, California in the 1940s and Laguna Beach in the 1950s.
+Robert William Wood (March 4, 1889 – March 14, 1979) was a British-American landscape painter.
+Although he never became an American citizen, most of his career was in the United States, and he is designated as an "American" artist.
+He rose to prominence in the 1950s with sales of his color reproductions numbering in the millions.

-Biography

-Life and work
+Early life

-Robert William Wood was born in Sandgate, Kent, England, near the White Cliffs of Dover.
+Robert William Wood was born in Sandgate, Kent, England.
 His father, W. L. Wood, was a renowned home and church painter who recognized and supported his son's talent.
 He forced his son to paint by keeping him inside rather than letting him play with his friends.
-At age 12, Wood entered the South Kensington School of Art in nearby Folkestone.
+At age 12, Wood entered the South Kensington School of Art (now the Royal College of Art), in Folkestone.
 While in school, Wood won four first awards and three second awards for his paintings.

+Career

-After leaving England in 1910, he roamed the United States from Maine to California in search of landscape subjects.
-He eventually settled in Laguna Beach, California in 1940.
+After leaving England in 1910, Wood roamed the United States in search of landscape subjects.
+He lived in Maine, rural Ohio, Woodstock, New York, Seattle, Portland, Oregon, San Antonio, and Monterey, California.
+He settled in Laguna Beach, California in 1940.
+He was a popular exhibitor at the Laguna Art Festival and a Life Member of the Laguna Art Association.
+He was represented by galleries in Laguna Beach, Los Angeles, San Antonio, Dallas, Austin, Pittsburgh, Philadelphia, Atlanta, and Cleveland.
+He was also represented in the early San Antonio Plein-Air exhibitions in the 1920s, was active in the art colonies of San Antonio, Texas in the 1930s, in Monterey, California in the 1940s, and in Laguna Beach in the 1950s.

-Robert Wood reproductions

-Wood's work was widely published by a number of publishers, the most prolific being Donald Bonnist's Donald Art Company, which distributed more than one million copies of October Morn, Wood's most popular print, in less than two years.
+Wood's work was widely published by a number of publishers, the most prolific being Donald Bonnist's Donald Art Company which, in less than two years, distributed more than one million copies of October Morn, Wood's most popular print.
+The Donald Art Company stamp, D.A.C.N.Y., is found on millions of Wood reproductions.

 Wood was at the peak of his fame in the 1950s through 1970s when his scenes of the Catskill Mountains in New York, the California coast, the Grand Tetons, the Rocky Mountains, the Texas Hill Country and the Cascades were most popular.
-His popularity made him a household name in America.
-Millions of his reproductions were printed in large editions by a number of publishers.
+His popularity made him a household name and millions of his reproductions were printed in large editions by a number of publishers.
 Titles like Autumn Bronze, Early Spring, Pine & Birch, Texas Spring, and The Old Mill are found in homes across North America.

-Studio locations

-He lived in rural Ohio; Seattle, Washington; Portland, Oregon; San Antonio, Texas; Monterey, California; Laguna Beach, California; Woodstock, New York; San Diego, California; and Bishop, California.
-He was a popular exhibitor at the Laguna Art Festival and a Life Member of the Laguna Art Association.
-He was represented by galleries in Laguna Beach, Los Angeles, San Antonio, Dallas, Austin, Pittsburgh, Philadelphia, Atlanta, and Cleveland.